ReCoded-Org/curriculum-backend-readings/module7-cloud-computing/r1.2-deployment/README.md

 Now we can clone the repo!

 <code>
-You should use your own git URL. <br>
+You should use your own git URL.

 git clone git@github.com:roberttod/tutorial-pt-2.git
 </code>